These easy keto sugar cookies are not only delicious but also very festive.

-This recipe was inspired by our keto sour cream cookies, they’re perfect for when you are craving an old fashion cookie.
+This almond flour sugar cookie recipe was inspired by our keto sour cream cookies; they’re perfect for when you are craving an old-fashioned cookie.

-I love how easy these sugar-free sugar cookies can be customized by simply making your own colored “sugar” crystals.
+I love how easily these sugar-free sugar cookies can be customized by simply making your own colored “sugar” crystals.

 How To Make Keto Soft Sugar Cookies